 Using VA Jumbo Loans in Washington State

 In some areas of Washington State, median home prices have risen above previous VA loan limits.
 This is especially true in the Seattle metro area, where house values have risen by double digits over the last few years, though prices have dipped since last summer and continue on a gradual downward trend.
-In Seattle, the median home price rose above $620,000 this year (for the first time ever).
-And you’ll recall that the VA loan limit for Seattle is $592,250.
+In Seattle, the median home price has dipped to about $729,000 as of January 2020, a decrease of 4.3% since the same time last year.

 The General Rule for Down Payments

 Whether or not veterans needed to put a down payment on a VA loan depended on the loan amount and if it exceeded loan limit amounts.
 But things are a bit different now.
 According to the Department of Veterans Affairs website: